JacobPjetursson/Board-game-strategy-synthesis/README.md

-# Synthesis of winning strategies for board games
+# Synthesis of human-friendly winning strategies for board games

 Insert introduction to project here